bianca-schulze/u3228460-final-js/readme.md

 There are a number of elements that I would have loved to animate, however given my limited understanding and short amount of time, I was unable to achieve some of the things I would have liked.

 I would have liked to include:
-- **Scroll and slide effects**, where as you scroll through the fire safety instructions, the icons slide in from the right and the paragraphs fade in on scroll.
+- **Scroll and slide effects**, where you scroll through the fire safety instructions and the icons slide in from the right and the paragraphs fade in on scroll.
 - **Pop-up elements**, where you can hover over the statistics to show charts or graphs making this section more engaging.
 - **Different layouts**, instead of a standard page scroll I would have liked to code a site that takes the user on a bit of a "journey", rather than making them scroll tirelessly to the bottom.

 ## Strengths
 ### HTML and CSS
 Having prior understanding of HTML and CSS and a relative level of comfort with their syntax, allowed me to straight away dive in and create the basis of the site.
-It also allow me to create some animation using CSS.
+It also allowed me to create some animation using CSS.

 ### Troubleshooting
 I am quite comfortable using inspect mode within the browser which made it easy for me to diagnose and fix small issues within the site.

 ### Design
-Being a design students makes it quite easy for me to ideate and plan what my site will look like.
+Being a design student makes it quite easy for me to ideate and plan what my site will look like.
 I did not have any issues when designing elements, colours and type for the site.

 ## References
 ### Inspirations